Prodigy-Hacking/ProdigyMathGameHacking/README.md

 # ProdigyMathGameHacking
-# IMPORTANT
-Someone has gained access to our email, and has messed up all of our socail links.
-Be careful.
-## Attention!
-Hacks are fixed 😊
-Join our Discord for regular updates on hacks and more information.
-[Discord](https://discord.gg/XQDfbfq).

 ## Purpose
 We are not trying to ruin Prodigy Math Game; we want to fix it.
 However, Prodigy has ignored all of our security reports, and has gone as far as to block a user from their Zendesk support center, simply because they reported hacks.
 We created this repository to show them the security issues directly.